If a .NET application (Web, Desktop, Console, etc.) has to retrieve data, the application needs to:

 con.Open();

-//As the T-SQL statement that we want to execute return a single value,
+//As the T-SQL statement that we want to execute returns a single value,

 //use ExecuteScalar() method of the command object.